Here’s a special occasion vegan dish. It’s very easy to make and has a somewhat “cheesy” quality from the nutritional yeast. Yum!

 Cover with aluminum foil and bake for 30 minutes.

-Uncover and bake for another 15-30 minutes, or until the potatoes are bubbling and the panko crumbs are browned.
+Uncover and bake for another 30 minutes.
 Let sit for 10 minutes before serving.
+Garnish with freshly chopped parsley.

 Tip: For best results and quicker preparation, use a food processor to slice the potatoes.
 Watch out for your fingers, that blade is wicked.